 These shoes also come with an extra-wide design that lets the foot spread, meaning you’ll have a shoe that works with your foot to help boost your performance.
 Plus, there’s a snug-fitting upper part area with a wide midfoot strap on the shoe, adding an additional boost of support.
 This strap also allows for a more customizable fit, without it digging into your foot.

 Adidas’s Powerlift 3 CrossFit Shoes are designed with a lockdown fit, meaning your feet will be held into place and stable, adding plenty of extra support and shock absorption as you move and workout.
 Also, the shoes are made to be flexible and move as you move, adding some versatility to your movements.

-These shoes are also made with a high-density die-cute wedge midsole, putting you closer to the ground and adding even more stability and balance for better performance.
-These shoes fit comfort, and provide a wide range of versatility and support to keep your feet protected.
+These shoes are also made with a high-density die-cut wedge midsole, putting you closer to the ground and adding even more stability and balance for better performance.
+These shoes fit comfortably and provide a wide range of versatility and support to keep your feet protected.

 Inside the Adidas Crazy Power CrossFit Trainer, you find a sock-like lining that really grabs your foot for extra stability and support, plus a wide forefoot strap and solid laces to get your foot in the right spot.
 The shoe also has grooves on the forefront area so that you get a nice amount of flexibility as the shoe moves with your foot.